dvera/riskreport/biomarker/apob.md

 ## Apolipoprotein B (ApoB)

 Apolipoprotein B (apoB) is the main protein found in atherogenic lipoproteins like LDL and VLDL, with each particle carrying one apoB molecule.
-Because of this, apoB levels reflect the total number of these cholesterol-carrying particles in the blood and are considered a more accurate indicator of cardiovascular outcome than traditional LDL-C measurements.
+ApoB levels reflect the total number of these cholesterol-carrying particles in the blood and are considered a more accurate indicator of cardiovascular outcomes than LDL measurements.

 <div style="display: flex; flex-direction: column; gap: 10px;">